 Specialty: Ben has focused his efforts as a lower extremity specialist to work with an athletic population both in Austin and the Tucson area.
 Ben is focused on working with movement patterns and assessing in fine detail how well a person moves as a whole and in everyday life.
 He is skilled at treating runners, cyclists, and high school and collegiate athletes.
 He also has a great interest in working with complex spine patients to restore movement and function.
-To complement his manual therapy and corrective exercise program, he has trained in the practice of trigger-point dry needling (TDN) with renowned teacher and master Dr. Yun-Tao Ma and become certified with the American Dry Needling Institute.
-Additionally Ben specializes in making custom orthotics, working directly with Biomechanical Services in Brea, California to customize each pair.
+To complement his manual therapy and corrective exercise program, he has trained in the practice of dry needling (TDN) with renowned teacher and master Dr. Yun-Tao Ma and become certified with the American Dry Needling Institute.
+Additionally Ben specializes in making orthotics, working directly with Biomechanical Services in Brea, California to customize each pair.
 His custom orthotics can be made to fit almost any type of shoe including most running shoes, dress shoes, cycling cleats, and even boots.

 Personal Statement: “I have an appreciation for the intricacies of movement as a result of my personal experience as a collegiate athlete.
 I am always amazed at what is possible when people begin to move out of a place of fear and avoidance and into a place of restoration and healing.
 The body was meant to move freely and just because it isn’t right now doesn’t mean it can’t in the future.
 My goal with all my patients is to get them to transition to a place of empowerment where they take control of their own bodies.
 I am constantly amazed by what happens when they are able to do this.”

 Outside of the office: Ben enjoys traveling with his wife Meredith to explore the great outdoors.
-He values active endeavors such as cycling, running, and kayaking across central Texas.
+He enjoys endeavors such as cycling, running, and kayaking across central Texas.
 When not traveling, Ben brews his own beer and loves to sample beers from all over the world.
 Ben also enjoys learning random trivia with no real purpose.